Find Affordable College Courses

 Education Levels of Social Sciences Majors

-In 2020-2021, 16,693 master's degrees were awarded to social sciences majors.
+During the most recent year for which data is available, 19,295 people earned their master's degree in social sciences.
 This makes it the 9th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in social sciences at each degree level.